 Among other factors that may indicate the level of customer satisfaction with the price of goods sold at Buraq Mart is the level of gross salary income of respondents who participated in this survey Income category showed RM 1,000 to RM 3,000 contributed the highest amount of 81 (80.2%).
 The lowest 40% household income group (B40) refers to households with average monthly income belowRM3,860.00 (Radzi et al., 2020).
 This category is the largest buyer power at Buraq Mart.
 Therefore, the management needs to decide to sell fair price items that meet the needs of the B40 household income group.
 The items sold at Buraq Mart cater to the needs of the B40 group.
 As such, it is a product that greatly satisfies the customer satisfaction of Buraq Mart.
-Therefore, the business concept of Buraq Mart and Buraq Oil is very much in line with the needs of B40 in this rural area, which is very much in line with the study of (Hajat, 2014).
+Therefore, the business concept of Buraq Mart and Buraq Oil is very much in line with the needs of Hajat, 2014).